 When female reproductive hormones are mentioned, it is progesterone and estrogen which come to mind.
-But there are some other lesser known ones which have an equal impact on a woman’s ability to conceive.
-In fact, each of these is related with a key reproductive function.
+But there are some other lesser-known ones that have an equal impact on a woman’s ability to conceive.
+In fact, each of these is related to a key reproductive function.
 An imbalance in any of these poses a unique challenge for the patient and the infertility specialist.
-Getting rid of these challenges is as simple as making adjustment to create a balance in the hormonal levels.
+Getting rid of these challenges is as simple as making adjustments to create a balance in the hormonal levels.
 Let us know all about these key female reproductive hormones:

 Estrogen imbalance is another common cause of hormone-related female infertility.
-This hormone is primarily responsible for regulation the ovulation function.
-Low estrogen levels prevent the thickening of endometrial lining.
-On the other hand, too much of the hormone can cause irregularity of menstrual cycle and hinder fertility.
+This hormone is primarily responsible for the regulation of ovulation function.
+Low estrogen levels prevent the thickening of the endometrial lining.
+On the other hand, too much of the hormone can cause irregularity in the menstrual cycle and hinder fertility.
 The condition can be treated with medication and alternative therapies too.